Nashville’s Lean, Mean, Session Machine

-Robert Plant has a pretty good track record with the guitarists who accompany him, so when he tapped longtime Nashville player, songwriter, and producer Buddy Miller to be the musical director, guitarist, and co-producer for his Band of Joy project, he no doubt knew the vast expertise Miller brought to the table.
+Robert Plant has a pretty good track record with the guitarists who accompany him, so when he tapped longtime Nashville multi-talent Buddy Miller to be the musical director, guitarist, and co-producer for his Band of Joy project, he no doubt knew the vast expertise Miller brought to the table.

 Whether through the records he’s written and produced with his wife, Julie Miller, or with fellow producer/writer Jim Lauderdale, or via his sideman/production gigs with legends like Emmylou Harris, Miller has remained one of Nashville’s true believers, ably side-stepping the trendier aspects of pop-country while focusing on the artists who’ve earned his respect and affection.

 Miller, currently the Executive Music Producer of the hit show that bears his adopted town’s name—the top-rated Nashville—is no stranger to wearing different musical hats.
 Here, he discusses his extraordinary juggling act, and how UAD Powered Plug-Ins, like the Ocean Way Studios Plug-In, help his creative process

 How did you come by the Nashville music producer gig, and what are the challenges to that job?

 Callie Khouri called me to produce a few songs for the ABC Nashville pilot, and when the show got picked up T Bone Burnett became the season one executive music producer.
 There is no one better than T Bone.
 I got to know him while playing guitar on the Raising Sand tour with Robert Plant and Alison Krauss.
 Subsequently, he called me to play guitar on several projects he was producing.